 - You may request access to your personal data.

 - You may update or amend (“rectify”) your personal data.

 - In some instances, you may object to the further processing of your personal data.

 ix.
 Important Information:

-EMBL is an intergovernmental organisation headquartered in Germany, having outstations in England, France, Germany and Italy.
+EMBL is an intergovernmental organisation headquartered in Germany, having outstations in England, France, Germany, Italy and Spain.

 Due to the way our organisation is set up, your personal data may be transferred across country borders but within the EMBL structure.

 EMBL has implemented appropriate technical and organisational measures to ensure a level of security which we deem appropriate, taking into account the categories of data we collect and the way we process it.